-The Exhibits & Gift Shop are open Saturday and Sunday, 12 - 5:00 p.m.
+The Aquarium, Museum and Gift Shop at Fort Worden State Park are open Saturday and Sunday, 12 - 5 p.m.

 We acknowledge that we work on the traditional lands and waters of many Coast Salish Peoples, particularly the S’Klallam People, the Strong People.
 We respect and are grateful for this land, these waters, and the people who have inhabited them since time immemorial and who continue to steward this place for future generations.

 Saturday | April 22, 2023 | 3-6 p.m.